plankford/cis237assignment4/README.md

 | Total                                   | 100    |

 ## Outside Resources Used
+MSDN, Stack Overflow

 ## Known Problems, Issues, And/Or Errors in the Program
+Issues with the bubble sort not actually sorting and problems with the merge.

 ## Assignment 3 Description for reference